 Benefits:

-• Increase mucus production to help line your digestive tract and improve digestion due to compounds such as mucilage.
+Increase mucus production to help line your digestive tract and improve digestion, thanks to compounds like mucilage.

-• Ease pain as a study has found that marshmallow may have analgesic or pain-reducing properties.
+Ease pain, as research from the National Institutes of Health has found that marshmallows may have analgesic, or pain-reducing, properties.

-• Reduce risk of ulcers due to antioxidant properties that combat effects of inflammation.
+Reduce the risk of ulcers through antioxidant properties that combat the effects of inflammation.

 Side Effects:

-• May cause an upset stomach and it should only be consumed for up to four weeks at a time.
+It may cause an upset stomach, and it should only be consumed for up to four weeks at a time.

 6. Black Tea

-Basically Green teas’ cousin, Black tea contains similar helpful properties to help you feel energized.
+Basically green tea's cousin, black tea has similar properties that can help you feel energized, per guidance from the National Institutes of Health.
 With about half as much caffeine as a cup of coffee, this flavorful tea can help power you through the day.
-Black tea also has antioxidants and compounds that ease effects of inflammation, protecting your cells and organs from damage.
+Black tea also has antioxidants and compounds that ease the effects of inflammation, protecting your cells and organs from damage.

 Benefits:

-• May improve stomach emptying and ease effects of some medications that cause upset stomach.
+May improve stomach emptying and ease the effects of some medications that cause upset stomach.

 Side Effects: